Existence of moduli spaces for algebraic stacks: Introduction

 We may apply the above results to the semistable locus $\cX^{\ss} \subset \cX$ defined by a class $\ell \in H^2(\cX;\bR)$ via the Hilbert--Mumford criterion (see \Cref{D:semistable-locus}).
 As many properties of $\cX$ are inherited by the semistable locus, we can provide conditions on $\cX$ ensuring that the semistable locus $\cX^{\ss}$ admits a separated good moduli space and a further condition ensuring that the good moduli space is proper.
 To summarize, we have:

-\begin{thmx}[\Cref{C:valuative_criterion_semistable}, \Cref{P:semistable_locus}, \Cref{P:moduli_space_semistable_locus}] Let $\cX$ be an algebraic stack locally of finite type with affine diagonal over a quasi-separated and locally noetherian algebraic space $S$, and let $\ell \in H^2(\cX;\bR)$ be a class defining a semistable locus $\cX^{\ss} \subset \cX$ which is part of a well-ordered $\Theta$-stratification of $\cX$ compatible with $l$.\footnote{See \Cref{P:semistable_locus} for the precise compatability condition between $l$ and the $\Theta$-stratification.} Then if $\cX$ is either $\Theta$-reductive, $S$-complete, or satisfies the existence part of the valuative criterion for properness, then the same is true for $\cX^{\ss}$.
+\begin{thmx}[\Cref{C:valuative_criterion_semistable}, \Cref{P:semistable_locus}, \Cref{P:moduli_space_semistable_locus}] Let $\cX$ be an algebraic stack locally of finite type with affine diagonal over a quasi-separated and locally noetherian algebraic space $S$, and let $\ell \in H^2(\cX;\bR)$ be a class defining a semistable locus $\cX^{\ss} \subset \cX$ which is part of a well-ordered $\Theta$-stratification of $\cX$ compatible with $\ell$.\footnote{See \Cref{P:semistable_locus} for the precise compatibility condition between $\ell$ and the $\Theta$-stratification.} Then if $\cX$ is either $\Theta$-reductive, {\textsf{S}}-complete, or satisfies the existence part of the valuative criterion for properness, then the same is true for $\cX^{\ss}$.

-In particular, if in addition $S$ has characteristic $0$, $\cX \to S$ is S-complete and $\Theta$-reductive, and $\cX^{\ss} \to S$ is quasi-compact, then there exists a good moduli space $\cX^{\ss} \to X$ such that $X$ is separated over $S$ (and proper over $S$ if $\cX \to S$ satisfies existence part of the valuative criterion for properness). \end{thmx}
+In particular, if in addition $S$ has characteristic $0$, $\cX \to S$ is {\textsf{S}}-complete and $\Theta$-reductive, and $\cX^{\ss} \to S$ is quasi-compact, then there exists a good moduli space $\cX^{\ss} \to X$ such that $X$ is separated over $S$ (and proper over $S$ if $\cX \to S$ satisfies the existence part of the valuative criterion for properness). \end{thmx}

-We expect that in the semistable reduction theorem (\Cref{T:B}), weak $\Theta$-strata (that only require canonical filtrations to exist after a purely inseparable extension) should be sufficient and these are available in greater generality in positive characteristic.
+We expect that in the semistable reduction theorem (\Cref{T:B}), weak $\Theta$-strata (that only require canonical filtrations to exist after a purely inseparable extension) should be sufficient, and these are available in greater generality in positive characteristic.
 Similarly, in positive characteristic, we expect that \Cref{T:C} holds with ``good moduli space" replaced with ``adequate moduli space."
 The main obstruction for these generalizations is a version of the local structure theorem where the embedding of a stratum is replaced with a radicial map.